September 20, 2023

 Let me explain.

-Nonprofit leaders shun risks.
+Nonprofit leaders shy away from risks.

-Who can blame them?
 Avoiding risks protects current assets.
+Avoiding change avoids consequences.
 You avoid negative feedback if you fail.
-Avoiding change avoids consequences.
-For example, many nonprofits still remember the hardships and fear they faced in the Great Recession.
+For example, many nonprofits still remember the hardships and fears of COVID and the Great Recession.

 Growing—even maintaining organizations—requires taking risks.

-Calculate Your Risk
+How to Calculate Nonprofit Risk

 Got Risk?
 A Nonprofit Risk Mitigation Example